Kyriosity/read-write/README+/pencraft/README+/quotes/README+/aside/controversy.md

 > **Always code as if the guy who ends up maintaining your code will be a violent psychopath who knows where you live.** Code for readability.\
 _John F. Woods_, /comp.lang.c++/, 1991

-This accidental quote in a newsgroup became one of the most cited in IT (oft for fun).
+This accidental quote in a newsgroup became one of the most cited in IT (often for fun).
 Unrealistic "always" demotivates aspiration to [quality code](../../../../../software/QA/README+/code-quality.md) (harmful and wrong).

 > **Software is Art.**\